Is romantic love a cultural misconception?

-Are our expectations unrealistic because we are heirs to a culture that apparently celebrates love but in reality increases our emotional instability?
+Romanticism vs reality is a installation of luminescent glass pebbles.
+The idea behind this project is that the heritage of Romanticism has caused a cultural idealization of love that generates loneliness and dissatisfaction.
+Are we expecting too much from what we believe is romantic love?
+Are our expectations unrealistic because we are heirs to a culture that only apparently celebrates love but in reality increases our emotional instability?
 Have pop music, movies and Walt Disney cartoons influenced our romantic imagination?

 This work is inspired by Alain de Botton's ideas on romantic love.

 Eleonora Esse was born in Rome in 1979 and lives in Frankfurt since three years.
 She has a degree in History of Cinema.
 She has worked as an independent art curator and managed an art gallery in Rome for several years.
 Her work as an artist aims to express what life teaches her, focusing on essential Christian values and what matters most to lead a life of purpose.
 She has also worked as a model, a pre-school teacher, and a cook.